 Our Community's Namesake

-Erwin Eveleth was born to Welsh parents in Darien, New York, on November 3, 1842.
+Erwin Eveleth was born to Welsh parents in Darien, New York, on November 6, 1842.
 The Eveleth family moved to Saginaw, Michigan, when Erwin was seven years old.
 There he worked on a farm, as a store clerk, and as a warehouse worker.
-Eveleth attended the public schools in Saginaw and a business college in Detroit.
-In the fall of 1862, he began working with timber cruiser (estimator) and mining investor John T. Jones, and then joined the Detroit lumber firm of Robinson and Flynn in 1865.
-Robinson and Flynn purchased the land on which the city of Eveleth now stands, and Jones was an associate in forming the early townsite.
+Eveleth attended Saginaw public schools and saved enough money to enroll in a Detroit business college in 1861.

 Sources: